Installing the NuvlaBox Engine is as simple as:

-- HOSTNAME: your device’s hostname.
+- HOST: your device’s hostname.
 This is optional, and sometimes take by default from your

 env, if it exists.
 It is used to generate the self-signed NuvlaBox certificates;

-- VPN_INTERFACE_NAME: the NuvlaBox will have its own VPN client.
+- VPN_INTERFACE_NAME: introduced in v1.3.0.
+The NuvlaBox will have its own VPN client.
 By default it will create a new network interface called vpn.
 If this conflicts with your existing network configuration, then please run